 How to help take control of your career

-By Steven Starks, Sr. Manager, Career Counseling Programs & Operations, University of Phoenix
+By Steven Starks, Sr. Manager, Career Advising Programs & Operations, University of Phoenix

 Taking control of your career is about intentionally moving in the direction of your goals.
 Sometimes work is just about survival – paying the bills, taking care of your family and putting food on the table.
 Responsibilities and life circumstances can have a way of taking us down career paths that we never consciously chose.
 But whether you fell into a line of work or simply did what was necessary to survive, it’s never too late to create your own path.